 How to Format Your Facebook Note Blog Posts

 As you can see, only a small portion of the text for your blog post will appear in your followers’ feeds.
-To view the rest of your blog post, your readers will need to click “See More.”
+To view the rest of your blog post, your readers need to click “See More.”
 That is why it is critical to ensure that your image and blog post introduction is captivating; otherwise, your users will not click on the “See More” link, and your blog will go unnoticed.

 When your followers click the “See More” link, they will be sent to your whole blog post without ever leaving Facebook (see example below).